FredHJC/iris_project/README.md

 ### Logic
 1. Create the trained dataframe where each image is rotated at 7 angles as mentioned in Li Ma’s paper.
 In the dataframe, idx indicates the actual class number; img_idx indicates which train image it belongs in the class; degree indicates what angle the image is rotated.
 2. Similarly, create the test dataframe where for each class there are four testing images and no rotations are performed.
 3. Choose a series of feature numbers we want to test on and call the Feature_num() function.

-## Evaluation
+## PerformanceEvaluation
+PerformanceEvaluation(df_train, df_test, df_test_origin, crrs, df_result) will input both train and test data frames, original feature dataframe and dictionary that stores feature numbers in LDA.
+The function will output correct recognition rate table and corresponding ROC curve.
+Performance is evaluated by three different distance measures (L1, L2 and cosine similarity) and dimensionality reduction in LDA.

 ### SubFunctions
-1.get_crr(class_lab1,class_lab2,class_lab3,target_lab): input classification labels returned from IrisMatching, and returned crr_1,crr_2,crr_3, which are Correct Recognition Rate for class L1, L2 and cosine similarity.
+1. get_crr(class_lab1,class_lab2,class_lab3,target_lab): input classification labels returned from IrisMatching, and returned crr_1,crr_2,crr_3, which are Correct Recognition Rate for class L1, L2 and cosine similarity.
-2.get_table(crr_rates): input crr_rates for 3 classes obtained from function get_crr() and returned a table form of correct recognition rate for class L1, L2 and cosine similarity .
+2. get_table(crr_rates): input crr_rates for 3 classes obtained from function get_crr() and returned a table form of correct recognition rate for class L1, L2 and cosine similarity .
-3.test_match(threshold, x): input predetermined threshold values and bound variable x for lambda function and returned 1 (accepted) if it was within the threshold, otherwise returned 0 (rejected).
+3. test_match(threshold, x): input predetermined threshold values and bound variable x for lambda function and returned 1 (accepted) if it was within the threshold, otherwise returned 0 (rejected).
-4.ROC(threshold, df): input predetermined threshold and test data frame, and output false positive rate and true positive rate used to draw ROC graph.
+4. ROC(threshold, df): input predetermined threshold and test data frame, and output false positive rate and true positive rate used to draw ROC graph.

+## Peer Evaluation
+1. IrisLocalization: Jiashu Xia
+2. IrisNormalization: Siqi Chen, Jiachen Huang
+3. Iris Enhancement: Siqi Chen
+4. FeatureExtraction: Jiashu Xia
+5. IrisMatching: Jiachen Huang, Jiashu Xia
+6. PerformanceEvaluation: Jiachen Huang
+7. IrisRecognition: Jiachen Huang